 How Does Probate Work?

-Probate is the legal process of verifying a deceased person’s last will and testament in order to transfer assets to beneficiaries after death.
-Transfers must follow either the instructions as set out in a written will or the requirements of state probate laws if no will is found.
+Probate is the legal process of verifying a deceased person’s last will and testament to transfer assets to beneficiaries after death.
+Transfers must follow the instructions in a written will or the requirements of state probate laws if no will is found.

-Once probate begins, the appointed executor must file the deceased’s will, make arrangements for dependents, make an inventory of all assets, safeguard property, pay outstanding taxes or debts, and notify potential beneficiaries.
+Once probate begins, the appointed executor must file the deceased’s will, make arrangements for dependents, inventory all assets, safeguard property, pay outstanding taxes or debts, and notify potential beneficiaries.

 Why would you want to avoid probate?

 The probate process is usually not simple or efficient.
-Validating a will in court and transferring assets can be a lengthy process — the length of time usually depends on the size of the estate and how quickly the estate executor can obtain a death certificate and petition the court.
+Validating a will in court and transferring assets can be a lengthy process — the time usually depends on the estate size and how quickly the estate executor can obtain a death certificate and petition the court.

-According to the American Bar Association, even an average estate takes between six and nine months for all assets to be distributed to rightful heirs at a cost of about $1,500 in probate fees.
+According to the American Bar Association, even an average estate takes six to nine months for all assets to be distributed to rightful heirs at about $1,500 in probate fees.

-If you plan ahead, however, there are various ways to avoid the probate court system and transfer assets to beneficiaries directly without waiting for a will to be verified.
+If you plan, however, there are various ways to avoid the probate court system and transfer assets to beneficiaries directly without waiting for a will to be verified.

 What Assets Can Avoid Probate?

 Any asset can avoid probate if you leave them directly to your heirs or beneficiaries by naming them outside the confines of a will or any order of distributions required by state law.
-Assets pass automatically at death and require no waiting time or verification before transfer.
+Assets pass automatically at death, requiring no waiting time or verification before transfer.

 Assets that can avoid probate typically include: